GaProgMan/OwaspHeaders.Core/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Pull requests are welcome, but please take a moment to read the Code of Conduct before submitting them or commenting on any work in this repo.

+Also please make sure to run `dotnet format OwaspHeaders.Core.sln` in the root of the repo _before_ submitting a PR.
+This repo uses an [editorconfig](.editorconfig) file to enforce certain formatting rules on this repo.
+Any PRs which don't adhere to these formatting rules will fail a PR action (for checking the code against the rules).
+So to save time, please run `dotnet format OwaspHeaders.Core.sln` ahead of submitting your PR.

 ## Getting Started